CMCLorg/CMCLorg.github.io/0_CfP.md

 - February 16, 2025: Paper submission/commitment deadline
 - March 10, 2025: Notification of acceptance
 - March 17, 2025: Camera-ready paper due
-- May 3-4, 2025: Workshop dates (the exact date TBAto be announced soon)
+- May 3 or 4, 2025: Workshop dates (the exact date TBA soon)

 Deadlines are at **11:59 pm AOE**.
 The timeline may change slightly.
 We are trying to set our CMCL deadline to be after the completion of the ARR December cycle.
 That is, the authors in the **ARR December cycle** will have options to resubmit/commit it to the upcoming ARR rounds OR make a new direct submission to CMCL (see Submission types and Cross-submission policy Sections).